Shimano Saint SPD M820 Review

 Shimano recently updated the Saint M820 pedals, now called the M821.
 The pedal body, clip mechanism, traction pins, and appearance are identical, although they claim improved axle durability.
 We expect performance to be unchanged.
 Both versions are still available, and the price is the same.
 We're now linking to the M821 in our review.

 The Shimano M820 Saint are hefty out of the box.
 They're heavy, but they're also quite slim, measuring 19mm in the center.
 The platforms appear particularly wide mid pedal and offer four adjustable traction pins, two fore and two aft on each side of the pedal.

-Dual row cup and cone bearings support the high strength chromoly steel axle.
-The bodies are forged, machined and anodized while the engagement mechanism is the same that we find on the Shimano XT M8020.
+Dual row cup and cone bearings support the high-strength Chromoly steel axle.
+The bodies are forged, machined, and anodized while the engagement mechanism is the same that we find on the Shimano XT M8120.
 The lock bushes are anodized gold, giving the pedal that rare bit of flare spotted on a Shimano product.

 Ease of Entry

 These pedals are among the easiest to engage in our test.
-The platform feels like a can't miss size and engagement is what we've come to expect from a Shimano pedal.
+The platform feels like a can't-miss size and engagement is what we've come to expect from a Shimano pedal.
 The traction pins and platform offer only minor interference on the rear of the pedal.
 Even with the traction pins installed at full length, the entry doesn't feel compromised.
-Once engaged, however, this pedal is far more substantial feeling than any previous iteration of the SPD.
+Once engaged, however, this pedal feels far more substantial than any previous iteration of the SPD.

 In dry conditions we thought the DMR V-Twin was easier to get into due to its highly polished clipless mechanism, earning it the highest ease of entry score.
 Even with its (somewhat dull) 7 pins per side, the engagement was slick and effortless.
 Read on to see how that slick engagement holds up in the mud.